darpandodiya/egovtools/README.md

 # egovtools

 PHP Bot for automating DDIT Results.
+[This project is no longer maintained.
+Scraping code may not work now on DDU site.]

 EGov Tools At Work > http://www.darpandodiya.com/egov